dcc5235/FCC_Demo1/README.md

 # Master Repository Index

-This is an index of all repositories I have completed, including additional coding challenges and code snippets.
+This is an index of all repositories I have completed, including additional coding challenges and demos.
 Several of these projects may have been updated since its first installment.

 ---